Nextdoor: Voting

 Since 2018, Nextdoor has partnered with Vote.org to launch an interactive Vote Map during elections that mark local poll locations and allow users to share whether they have voted or plan to vote.

 The company exchanges services with government agencies such as the California Secretary of State's office and the District of Columbia Board of Elections.
 These public agencies collect and present voter-education information, such as voting locations and voter registration deadlines.
 This is offered as a link in the Nextdoor platform for members in those neighborhoods.

 Disaster relief

 The platform reports increased activity during disasters.
 In May 2017, the company offered its services to the Federal Emergency Management Agency (FEMA), to facilitate the delivery of geographically targeted "emergency and disaster preparedness" alerts through the platform.
 A National Oceanic and Atmospheric Administration partnership allows Nextdoor to send out local-community alerts during extreme weather incidents.
 A study on the role of social media in disaster recovery following Hurricane Harvey revealed that communities active on Nextdoor were likely to recover at a rate faster than communities that were less active.

+Local news

+In July 2025, Nextdoor released the "new Nextdoor," redesigning the core product and announcing three new features: News, Alerts, and Ask.
+News brought professional local journalism alongside the platform's user-generated content, tailored to neighbor's locations.
+At launch, Nextdoor reported that it had partnered with over 3,500 local news outlets, with news stories reaching over 75% of its neighborhoods each week.
+Pew Research found that 33% of Americans regularly got news on Nextdoor in 2025 and Time awarded Nextdoor Local News a special mention as one of the Best Inventions of 2025.